 To use Moto G USB OTG to expand your storage, you need one of them:

-- an USB OTG adapter (less than $10).
+- a USB OTG adapter (less than $10).
 One end of the USB OTG adapter connects to USB storage, which can be a normal thumb drive or even a portable hard disk.
 The other end connects to Moto G directly.

 - or, an USB OTG flash drive (price depending on the capacity.
-It is slightly more expensive than normal USB thumb drives with similar capacity.).
-Such drives usually have two
+It is slightly more expensive than normal USB thumb drives with similar

 When you get your Moto G (including Moto G 2nd Gen), Moto E (including Moto E 2nd Gen) and Moto X (including Moto X 2nd Gen), there are at least 2 home screen pages.
 The leftmost page is reserved for Google Now.